Direct Stream Digital: DSD Stream File

-DSD Stream File (DSF) is a native DSD file format developed by Sony around year 2005.
+DSD Stream File (DSF) is a native DSD file format developed by Sony around 2005.
 The format is intended for storing individual tracks of DSD audio and has native support for ID3 metadata inclusion.
 The format defines a "format ID" field that could presumably be used to indicate DST compression.
 However, the only identifier defined in the spec is number 0 indicating "DSD raw".
 Files containing DSF data would typically use the.dsf file suffix.
 No official media type has been registered for the DSF file format.
 Freedesktop.org uses the unofficial media types audio/x-dsf.

 DSD compatible file formats

-DSD compatible file formats support storing DSD encoded audio in addition to audio encoded as PCM.
+DSD-compatible file formats support storing DSD-encoded audio in addition to audio encoded as PCM.

 WavPack is a generic audio storage format supporting various different forms of audio.
 Compressed DSD audio is also supported by the format.
 The DSD support was initially introduced with the release of WavPack software suite version 5 in December 2016.
 Files containing WavPack data would typically use the.wv file suffix.
 No official media type has been registered for the WavPack file format.
 Freedesktop.org uses the unofficial media types audio/x-wavpack.
-Since WavPack supports multiple formats the suffix or mime type alone do not indicate the presence of DSD audio.
+Since WavPack supports multiple formats, the suffix or mime type alone does not indicate the presence of DSD audio.

-DSD embeds in PCM based file formats
+DSD over PCM (DoP)

-In addition to actual DSD file formats, a wire format called DSD Audio over PCM Frames (DoP) is used for embedding DSD into PCM audio streams.
-DoP makes it possible to circumvent any PCM-only component preventing DSD capable DAC from receiving the raw DSD data required for native DSD playback.
-While DoP is intended to be a wire protocol used for communication between music player application and a DAC, there exists tools that can embed DoP encoded DSD into FLAC files enabling user to use a non-DSD capable player for DSD playback with their DoP capable DAC.
-DoP is not backward compatible with PCM.
-Thus, a DoP stream is likely to sound broken when played back by an unsuspecting PCM-only DAC, while a DoP capable DAC can detect the presence of DSD data, extract it from the PCM and play it back as DSD.
+In addition to actual DSD file formats, a format called DSD Audio over PCM Frames (DoP) is used for embedding DSD into PCM audio streams.
+DoP makes it possible to circumvent any PCM-only component in the playback chain that would prevent a DSD-capable DAC from receiving the raw DSD data required for native DSD playback.
+While DoP is intended to be a wire protocol used for communication between music player application and a DAC, there exists tools that can embed DoP-encoded DSD into FLAC files enabling users to use a non-DSD capable player for DSD playback with their DoP-capable DAC.
+A DoP stream is designed to sound like low-volume noise when played back by a PCM-only DAC, while a DoP-capable DAC will detect the presence of DSD data, extract it from the PCM and play it back as DSD.